Key takeaways:

 1. ButterflyMX

-By eliminating in-unit hardware and building wiring, the ButterflyMX Video Intercom is a cost-effective door entry system that empowers residents and employees to open doors from a smartphone.
+By eliminating in-unit hardware and building wiring, the ButterflyMX Video Intercom is a cost-effective door entry system that empowers residents and employees to open doors from smartphones.

 Meanwhile, property managers and owners can manage access permissions, review audit logs, and grant access remotely from the ButterflyMX OS or online dashboard.
-Our Video Intercom even integrates seamlessly with property management software to simplify managing tenant access.
+Our Video Intercom even integrates seamlessly with property management software to simplify tenant access management.

 ButterflyMX Video Intercom features